DeFazio and FEMA Administrator visit Blue River, Recount Fire Devastation

 “Just the scene of devastation,” DeFazio tells Eugene Weekly.
 “The town is totally obliterated.”
 During his tour, he says he saw steel girders from buildings partially melted, barriers along the road are melted and telephone poles are down.
 The road itself is also really hazardous.

-The McKenzie Corridor is devastated for many miles on both side of the river, he explains, adding that there will be months of recovery from this disaster.
-As congressman of Oregon’s 4th district that encompasses Lane County and the chair of the House Committee on Transportation and Infrastructure, DeFazio has jurisdiction over FEMA and the corps of engineers and can drive recovery, he says.
+The McKenzie corridor is devastated for many miles on both side of the river, he explains, adding that there will be months of recovery from this disaster.
+As congressman of Oregon’s 4th district that encompasses Lane County and the chair of the House Committee on Transportation and Infrastructure, DeFazio has jurisdiction over FEMA and the Army Corps of Engineers and can drive recovery, he says.

 Right now, he is working with FEMA to focusing on the long-term recovery of the fire aftermath.
-DeFazio says that although evacuees are staying in hotels right now, but will need places to live long-term.
+DeFazio says that although evacuees are staying in hotels right now, but will need places to live in the long run.
 Eventually people will be moved to longer short-term housing for up to 18 months, through FEMA.
 DeFazio says they are looking into some lodges up the river, but nothing is set in stone yet.

 One of the most important steps people can take right now is to claim insurance and to register with FEMA, which will help cover rent and eventually rebuilding costs.
 FEMA also has various programs for the different stages of recovery from disasters like low-interest loans.
-It can especially help those who may not have insurance, or do not feel confident about their insurance.
+It can especially help those who may not have insurance, or who do not feel confident about their insurance.

 In a press conference following the tour, O’Hare says that FEMA is working to support people affected by the fire.
 He says he cannot even imagine what people who have evacuated the area are going through.
 The approved major disaster declaration pushed forward by Gov. Kate Brown will provide a lot of funding for recovery and assistance programs.